• Skip to primary navigation

 Pumpkin protein muffins with one stacked on top of the other with a bite taken out of it with more muffins behind it.

 Flavorful pumpkin protein muffins that are one of the best fall season treats ever!
-These muffins are moist, slightly sweet, and packed with protein.
+These pumpkin muffins are moist, slightly sweet, and packed with protein.
 Great for those people looking to increase their protein intake without sacrificing treats like this one.

-These pumpkin muffins are proof that healthy food can be delicious and satisfying.
+These pumpkin muffins with protein are proof that healthy food can be delicious and satisfying.
 If you have tried these pumpkin cookies or these baked pumpkin donuts then you know what’s what when it comes to healthy delicious recipes.

 This muffin recipe was inspired by these Flourless Zucchini Muffins from Eating Bird Food.